avergreen/avergreen/README.md

 I'm a novice programmer who focuses on learing the basics of java

-The material that I was able to learn since August 2021 is listed below:
+The material that I was able to learn since May 2021 is listed below:

 - Eclipse and IntelliJ basics,
 - Java Loops (For and While),